takev/VeerTL/VCTemplate/README.md

 Functions with the same name will replace the previously defined function.
 The previously defined function is available as `super` inside the block.
-This functionaliy together with the `%include` statement can be used for as a simple for of object-oriented-polymorphism.
+This functionaliy together with the `%include` statement can be used for as a simple form of object-oriented-polymorphism.

 ```
 %function <name>(<arguments>)